How to get rid of plantar warts

 • Prescription drugs like topical imiquimod, an immunotherapy drug, or topical fluorouracil, a chemotherapy drug.
 These are applied to the wart as a cream.
 The chemotherapy drug bleomycin is a plantar wart treatment medication that's injected into the wart.

-If your plantar warts aren't causing you pain or discomfort, you can let them go away on their own.
-But if they're painful, itchy or bothersome, visit your healthcare provider for advice on plantar wart treatment.
-Many healthcare providers will recommend over-the-counter treatments first.
+If your plantar warts aren't causing you pain or discomfort, you may let them go away on their own.
+But if they're painful or bothersome, visit your healthcare provider for advice on plantar wart treatment.
+Many healthcare providers often recommend over-the-counter treatments first.
 If your wart doesn't respond to these treatments, your healthcare provider will explain your options and help you decide which removal method is best for you.

 Explore more